Optimizing and Measuring Promotion Campaigns

 - How do individual customer segments respond to the various promotional programs and activities?

-- What is the short term versus long term impact of promotions?
+- What is the short term versus long term impact of promotions on brand equity?

-- How can I optimize my promotional mix within the context of my sales and marketing plans?
+- How can I optimize my promotional mix within the context of sales and marketing plans?

 - What is the optimal depth of discount and frequency for promoting specific products?